cmudeeprl/Spring202010403website/_pages/logistics.md

 ### Homework Assignments

 There will be 5 homework assignments over the course of the semester.
 For each, you may work in groups of up to three students total.
 Only one person should submit the writeup and code on Gradescope.
-Additionally you should upload your code to Autolab.
-Please make sure **the same person who submitted the writeup and code to Gradescope is the one who submits it to Autolab**.
-Make sure you **mark your partner as a collaborator on Gradescope** (you do not need to do this in Autolab) and that both names are listed in the writeup.
+Make sure you **mark your partner/s as a collaborators on Gradescope** and that all names are listed in the writeup.

 These assignments may contain material that has been covered by published papers and webpages.
-This is a graduate class and we expect students to solve the problems themselves rather than search for answers.
+We expect students to solve the problems themselves rather than search for answers.

 Students are required to **typeset written homework solutions using $$\LaTeX$$ and the provided template**, and submit as PDF.
 All code, including auxiliary scripts used for testing should be submitted with a README file to explain/document them.